Do you struggle with

 Study Participation

-After you've completed the screening activities, the research team will notify you about your eligibility to continue as a study participant and potentially receive drug as part of the trial.
+After you've completed the screening activities, the research team will notify you about your eligibility to continue as a study participant.
+You will receive either active study drug or placebo as a participant in this trial.
 If you continue in the study after being confirmed as eligible, you should expect the following:

 • You will visit the study site 16 times over approximately 1 year and 2 months.